• Skip to main content

 • Recipe

-You've got options when serving these chocolatey pancakes.
-When I make these pancakes for my family, they pile theirs high and pour on the maple syrup and scoop on the whipped cream.
+When I make these pancakes for my kids, they pile theirs high and pour on the maple syrup and scoop on the whipped cream.
 For myself, I opt for just a scoop of fresh whipped cream and some Fluer de Sel, which I love with dark chocolate.
-My son frequently covers his pancakes in swipes of creamy peanut butter if you're thinking along those lines.

 These pancakes are sweet enough on their own with two tablespoons of sugar in the batter and semi-sweet chocolate chips.
 For a less sweet version, try leaving the chocolate chips out, or go for my favorite 70% dark chocolate chunks.
 If you need them sweeter, serve them with syrup.